AngelaRigden/land-atmosphere-coupling-depth/README.md

 # Apparent land–atmosphere coupling depends on where soil moisture is measured

-Code and processed data used to generate the analyses and figures in Rigden et al. (GRL, in review).
+Code and processed data used to generate the analyses and figures in Rigden et al. (submitted for peer-review).

 ## Contents